anders-biostat/linked-charts/docs/rlc/citeseq/example_1.md

 ```

 This plot is now placed a position "B1", i.e., under A1.
 We use the two columns of the
 2x*N* matrix in `tsne$Y` for x and y.
-Each data point represents a cell, and we use
+Each data point represents a cell, and we label it with the cell tag and use
 the points' colours to indicate the expression strength of the currently selected gene.
 To this end, we read the corresponding row from the `expr` matrix that we have also used to
 calculate the t-SNE plot.

 For the colour palette, we set the parameter `palette`.
 We have to provide a vector of colours, and
 LinkedCharts will interpolate between these.
 Here, we have used the "YlOrRd" (for "Yellow-Orange-Red")
 palette provided by the RColorBrewer package.
+We also use the name of the selected gene as a title for
+the automatically generated legend.

 Note how it easy it is again to link this chart with the existing ones.
 If the use clicks on a point
 on chart A1 to select a gene, the `gene` variable will be changed and this will affect what data is
 shown now in both the charts A2 and B1.
 The only thing that is missing is that we need to change
 the event handler in A1 to also update B2.
-So, we simply add this to the `updateChart` call from above:
+So, we simply add this to the `updateCharts` call from above:

 ```r